gracelang/language/spec.md

 Grace uses braces for grouping.
 Code layout must be consistent with grouping.
 Indentation must increase by at least two spaces after a brace.
-Statements are terminated by semicolons, and by line breaks when the following line has the same or lesser indentation than the indentation of the line containing the start of the current statement.
+Statements are terminated by line breaks when the following line has the same or lesser indentation than the indentation of the line containing the start of the current statement.
+Statements may also optionally be terminated by semicolons

 ### code with punctuation